actions/importer-labs/azure_devops/readme.md

 - Navigate to the `Settings` tab in this repo
 - Find `Secrets` and click the down arrow
 - Click `Codespaces`
-- Click `New Codespaces Secret` to create a new secret
+- Click `New Repository Secret` to create a new secret
 - Name the secret as noted above
 - Paste in the value noted above
 - Click `Add Secret`